 Adinkra Linocut Print Workshop

 Join the Education team for an Adinkra linocut print workshop!
-This workshop, in connection with our Personal to Political exhibit begins on February 15, 2020 in the Orientation Theater. $15 for adults, children are free!
+This workshop, in connection with our Personal to Political exhibit, is held in the Orientation Theater. $15 for adults, children are free!

 What is adinkra?